-To achieve optimum engine performance the SAE400 WELD'N AIR should be run in a level position.
-The maximum angle of operation for the air compressor is 20 degrees in all directions.
-If the compressor is to be operated at an angle, provisions must be made for checking and maintaining the oil level at the normal (FULL) oil capacity in the compressor crankcase.
-The maximum angle of operation for the Perkins engine is 45 degrees in all directions.
+To achieve optimum engine performance the machine should be run in a level position.
+The maximum angle of operation for the Perkins engine is 40 degrees in all directions.
 If the engine is to be operated at an angle, provisions must be made for checking and maintaining the oil level at the normal (FULL) oil capacity in the engine crankcase.
 When operating the welder at an angle, the effective fuel capacity will be slightly less than the specified 22.5 gallons.